Marine Corps training continues to progress and gets tougher. Recruits should be physically prepared according to the official USMC Boot Camp Page.

 Weeks 2 - 7

-Around week 3, in addition to more re pugil sticks and close combat training, additional classes on first aid and core values, you'll participate in a 3-mile march (with packs).
+Around week 3, in addition to more pugil sticks and close combat training, additional classes on first aid and core values, you will participate in a 3-mile march (with packs).

-During the fourth week, there will be even more training with pugil sticks and additional training in close combat skills (I told you there was increased emphasis on this).
+During the fourth week, there will be even more training with pugil sticks and additional training in close combat skills.
 In addition to the daily P.T., there will be further academic classes (including more core values training).

 The highlight of week 4 is the individual drill evaluation.
 Your platoon will be evaluated, graded, and compared to the other platoons.
 The winning platoon, of course, receives a trophy for the trophy table.
 The losing platoons receive the wrath of their respective D.I.s.